w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 # Table of Contents and Course Goals

-Hands-on *machine learning* (module 2, 24 hours)
+Hands-on *machine learning* (Module 2, 24 hours)

-- Theory, practice, and case studies of the main steps of the CRISP-DM methodology
+- *Theory*, *practice*, and *case studies* of the main steps of the CRISP-DM methodology
-  - (Tentative) Labs will be every two weeks
+  - We will have coding labs
   - Python libraries for machine learning (mainly `pandas` and `scikit-learn`)

-*Learning the working knowledge for the Artificial Intelligence field*

-- You must know the right terms and paradigms behind AI
-- You must know what AI is and how it works

 Goals

+1. *Master the right terms and paradigms* behind AI
-- *Develop your own (simple) project* based on AI
+1. *Develop (=code) your own (simple) project* based on AI
-- *Make technical considerations* about AI
+1. *Make technical considerations* about AI
+  - What happens if I do ...?
-- *Understanding the surrounding AI world*
+1. *Understanding the surrounding AI world*
-  - Orient yourself in an extremely dynamic and complex world dominated by AI
   - Make decisions with AI
   - Try to make predictions about AI for your company
+  - Orient yourself in an extremely dynamic and complex world dominated by AI

 # (Oral) Exam